kletobias/p2022/_projects/advanced-geospatial-feature-creation.md

 data = Path.joinpath(base, "data")
 ```

 We import two flat files.
-Each one holds to some degree data, that can only be found in it and that is needed to build the final public transport geospatial feature set. `c_ubahn` holds the data for all subway stops and `c_sbahn` for all suburban train stops. `low_memory=False` is added, to make sure, that pandas evaluates all rows of the DataFrame during each calculation and transformation and not just a small subset of all rows.
+Each one holds to some degree data that can only be found in it and that is needed to build the final public transport geospatial feature set. `c_ubahn` holds the data for all subway stops and `c_sbahn` for all suburban train stops. `low_memory=False` is added, to make sure that pandas evaluates all rows of the DataFrame during each calculation and transformation and not just a small subset of all rows.

 ```python